shayanabdulkarimkhan/book-recommendation-system/README.md

 ## Recommendations and Next Steps
 While the recommendation system provides valuable good recommendations, there is a lot of room for improvement.
 The RMSE scores are still relatively high and there were a lot more records in the missing ratings dataset as compared to the known ratings dataset.
-The performance can be significaantly improved by gathering more data and building granular user and product personas, such as genre, demographic and other information.
+The performance can be significantly improved by gathering more data and building granular user and product personas, such as genre, demographic, and other information.
 This would give the model more detailed information to predict from.

-Moreover, incrporating a hybrid approach of content based and user based collaborative filtering would be beneficial.
+Moreover, incorporating a hybrid approach of content-based and user-based collaborative filtering would be beneficial.
 Currently, user-based collaborative filtering is used but using content based would also help.
-For content based filtering, it would be also be important to gether moree data.
+For content-based filtering, it would also be important to gather more data.

-Also, the current models can be further optimized using more parameters to find a further optimal solutions.
+Also, the current models can be further optimized using more parameters to find a further optimal solution.
 This can help bring the RMSE score further down and help to improve the model performance.

-Lastly, incorporating a solution for the cold start problem would allow incorporation of new users who do not have prior rating data.
-A feedback loop can also be added to update the ratings as users return or rate the new boooks.
-This way a constanly updated model will improvee performance based on new data.
+Lastly, incorporating a solution for the cold start problem would allow the incorporation of new users who do not have prior rating data.
+A feedback loop can also be added to update the ratings as users return or rate the new books.
+This way a constantly updated model will improve performance based on new data.

 ---------------------------------------------------------------------------------------------------------------------------------
 ## MORE INFORMATION:
 Please use the following links to get more information:
-1. Click [here](https://github.com/shayanabdulkarimkhan/book-recommendation-system/blob/main/notebook.ipynb) to see the full analysis:
+1. Click [here](https://github.com/shayanabdulkarimkhan/book-recommendation-system/blob/main/notebook.ipynb) to see the full analysis
 2. Click [here](https://github.com/shayanabdulkarimkhan/book-recommendation-system/blob/main/pdfs/Stakeholder%20Presentation.pdf) to see the overview presentation.

 Please feel free to contact me at shayan.khan@nyu.edu with any questions, comments or concerns.

 ---------------------------------------------------------------------------------------------------------------------------------
+├── pdfs
+├── pics
+├── notebook.ipynb
+├── Stakeholder_Presentation.pptx
+└── README.md

 ├── pdfs
 ├── pics
 ├── notebook.ipynb